Wednesday, December 25

 Be born in our world today and always

-through our words, through our deeds,
+through our goodness, our loving,

 as we seek both to receive and to live out